covjson/specification/spec.md

 #### 4.1.6.
 Section

 - A Section domain must have the axes `"composite"` and `"z"`.
-- The axis `"composite"` must have the geometry type "Point" and the components "x","y","t".
+- The axis `"composite"` must have the geometry type "Point" and the components `"x","y","t"`.
 - The coordinate ordering of the axis `"composite"` must follow the ordering of its `"t"` component.

 Example: